shashikantdev3/bike-share-case-study/README.md

 # Bike Share Case Study

-* To see the detailed repots of Analysis on website : [Click Here](https://imshashikantdev.github.io/Bike-Share-Case-Study/)
+* To see the detailed reports of Analysis on website : [Click Here](https://imshashikantdev.github.io/Bike-Share-Case-Study/)
-* To see the detailed repots of Analysis on Kaggle : [Click Here](https://www.kaggle.com/shashikantdev/case-study-cyclistic-bike-share)
+* To see the detailed reports of Analysis on Kaggle : [Click Here](https://www.kaggle.com/shashikantdev/case-study-cyclistic-bike-share)

 ![Cyclistic Company Logo](logo.png)